ATTENTION WRITERS AND ARTISTS: WE ARE NOW READING FOR ISSUE 5!

 - The resource poor, whether urban or rural.

-- Those who have experienced incarceration.
+- Those who have experienced or been impacted by incarceration.

 - Work about the nonhuman, or work that challenges anthropocentrism.